Copilot

 Key Takeaways

-• M365 E5 inclusion: If you’re on Microsoft 365 E5, you get 400 SCUs per month for every 1,000 users, capped at 10,000 SCUs.
-This was announced at Ignite 2025.
+• M365 E5 inclusion: 400 SCUs per month for every 1,000 users, capped at 10,000 SCUs.
+Announced at Ignite 2025, rolling out in phases with 30 days’ notice.
+E5 overage billing is not yet available; exceeding the allocation means throttling.

 • Standalone purchase still available: Not on E5?
-You can still provision SCUs directly via the
+You can still provision SCUs directly via the Azure portal.

 • No GCC/DoD support: Security Copilot isn’t available for US government cloud customers.
+IoT/OT is also not supported.

 1. What is Security Copilot?